 Building Performance

-A model of building performance optimization, the resilient design reduces risk and operating costs associated with security and maintenance while enhancing mitigation to natural hazards.
+A model of building performance optimization, the design reduces risk and operating costs associated with security and maintenance while enhancing mitigation to natural hazards.

 A first for OBO but common in Milan, an open-loop geothermal system will provide heating and cooling, greatly reducing the energy needs for the mechanical system.